wp-plugins/post-expirator/readme.txt

 * dateformat - format set here will override the value set on the settings page
 * timeformat - format set here will override the value set on the settings page

-This plugin is fully compatbily with WordPress Multisite Mode.
+This plugin is fully compatible with WordPress Multisite Mode.

 == Installation ==